 What Do We Know About the Causes of HS Then?

 “We're still trying to understand the fundamental mechanisms behind HS,” says Haley Naik, M.D., an assistant professor of dermatology at the University of California, San Francisco, where she established an HS clinic.
-We do know that people with HS experience occlusion (that’s doctorspeak for blockage) in their hair follicles, often in areas with a lot of sweat glands.
-When those follicles get blocked, skin cells and bacteria that usually live on the skin peacefully get trapped in places they don't belong.
-The result: The body’s immune system kicks into gear, triggering the inflammatory response that leads to pus-filled HS boils.
+We do know that people with HS experience inflammation around their hair follicles, often in intertriginous locations.
+When those follicles rupture, skin cells and bacteria that usually live on the skin peacefully get trapped in places they don't belong.
+The result: The body’s immune system kicks into gear, triggering an even bigger inflammatory response that leads to pus-filled HS boils.

 There are some known risk factors that can up the odds of HS: